Zulaxy/assignment-with-forms-and-testing/README.md

 There are a couple of unit tests, one of which will intentionally fail, but the reason behind it is explained in SubmitForm.test.js as a comment.

-To run the tests, cd in the folder and npm test
+To run the tests, cd in the folder and npm test.

 ---